Contacts

 Click the Find button.

-Bonded contacts are shown in blue(default), sliding in yellow, and separating in green.
+No contact (default) is shown in gray, bonded contacts are shown in blue, sliding in yellow, and separating in green.

 -